 - Pour the cream mixture into the flour mixture, add in the walnuts, and stir just until the dough appears moistened.
 Try your best to not overwork the dough at any point.
 You should still see little pieces of butter in the dough.

-- Using a large cookie scoop or an ice cream scoop to portion out ¼-cup mounds of the dough onto prepared baking sheet at least 3 inches apart.
+- Using an extra large cookie scoop (or an ice cream scoop) to portion out ¼-cup mounds of the dough onto the prepared baking pan at least 3 inches apart.
 You might need to use a spoon to help get the dough out of the scoop.
 The dough will be sticky and a little wet.

 - Brush scones with cream, then sprinkle with coarse sugar if desired.